-The LEGO Group is a Danish toy manufacturing company that was founded in 1932.
+98 The LEGO Group is a Danish toy manufacturing company that was founded in 1932.
 Since 2020, the LEGO Foundation made LEGO Braille Brick educational kits accessible to organizations specializing in the education of children with visual impairments.
 This innovative project emerged through a collaborative partnership with associations dedicated to individuals with visual impairments.
 Selected institutions, schools, and organizations specializing in the preliteracy and literacy processes for children and young people aged four to eighteen were actively involved in the development, testing, and launch of the LEGO® Braille Bricks concept (Target 10.2 Promote Social Inclusion).
 And, in 2023, the new LEGO Play with Braille set became available for purchase through LEGO.com, enabling families to experience the benefits and enhance tactile skills in the comfort of their homes.
 The set, designed for children aged 6 and above, features bricks in five vibrant colors, fully compatible with other LEGO products.
 Each brick incorporates studs arranged to correspond to numbers and letters in the Braille system, with the printed version of the symbol or letter situated below the studs (Target 10.3 End Discrimination).
 The set, packaged with Braille embossing, includes two baseplates for building, fostering a playful and inclusive way for visually impaired children to develop essential literacy skills.
 In a continued commitment to accessibility, LEGO announced the forthcoming release of LEGO Audio & Braille Building Instructions at the beginning of 2024.
 This initiative offers builders the option to access more LEGO building instructions as audio or text for Braille readers, further enhancing the inclusivity and impact of the innovative approach to education and play.
 The introduction of the LEGO Braille Brick educational kits and subsequent developments in accessible learning materials directly address SDG 10, specifically, targets 10.2, 10.3, and 10.4.
-These actions not only contribute to eradicating discrimination but also serve as a prime example of how businesses can successfully integrate social dilemmas into their operations while driving commercial success, and creating a new business model focused on inclusivity and accessibility.
+These actions not only contribute to societal well-being but also lead to an increase in market share for LEGO, as the company expands its reach and attracts new customers seeking inclusive and innovative educational products.
+In addition, the Braille Bricks also serve as a prime example of how businesses can successfully integrate social dilemmas into their operations while driving commercial success and creating a new businesse model focused on inclusivity and accessibility.
+Urban Planning Sustainable Cities and Communities Resilient Infrastructure 🔹 💿 💿 Community Engagement Green Spaces Accessible Transport

-Urban Planning

-Sustainable Cities and Communities

-Resilient Infrastructure

-Community Engagement

-Green Spaces

-Accessible Transport SDG 11- SUSTAINABLE CITIES AND COMMUNITIES
+SDG 11- SUSTAINABLE CITIES AND COMMUNITIES